I'm a provider

 Long QT Syndrome

 Another factor complicating interpretation of the genetic analysis is the penetrance of a given mutation or the presence of multiple phenotypic expressions.
-For example, approximately 50% of carriers of mutation never have any symptoms.
+For example, approximately 50% of carriers of mutations never have any symptoms.
 There is variable penetrance for the LQTS, and penetrance may differ for the various subtypes.
 While linkage studies in the past indicated that penetrance was 90% or greater, more recent analysis by molecular genetics has challenged this number, and suggested that penetrance may be as low as 25% for some families.

 Catecholaminergic Polymorphic Ventricular Tachycardia